kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Unit III Random Processes.md

 ### Lecture 13: Bernoulli Process
 1. Important to distinguish *Distribution* and *Process*!
 	1. E.g., Poisson distribution does not involve $\tau$ while Poisson process does.
+	2. It's helpful to picture an arrival process; for Bernoulli process, it means people arrive at discrete times.
 2. Two PMFs are involved in Bernoulli process.
 	1. *Binomial*: Arrival/non-arrival in each time slot.
 	2. *Geometric*: Arrival time between each arrival.